 Yes we can!
 We often see the white vinyl vent coming out the back of dryers we service.
 This type of vent pipe is very highly flammable and causes dangerous fumes when burning.

-Our trucks are equipped to completely replace an old unsafe dryer vent with a new semi rigid metal vent where needed in most cases.
+Our trucks are equipped to completely replace an old unsafe dryer flex hose with a commercial grade flex hose where needed in most cases.

 What areas in Arizona do you service?

-We provide valleywide service in the Greater Phoenix Area with no additional trip fee.
-If you live in the far outer areas of the phoenix area, your area could be serviced only seasonally.
+We provide valley wide service in the Greater Phoenix Area.
+If you live in the far outer areas, your area could be serviced only seasonally and with a possible trip charge.
 Please call to confirm.